 Florence Nightingale’s far-sighted reforms, which set new standards of modern healthcare, also have their roots in South London.
 In 1860, Florence established the first professional nursing school in the world at St Thomas’ Hospital.
 From pioneering the role of data in health, to realising that the hospital environment and diet can impact health and recovery, she left an indelible imprint.

 A contribution to the sanitary history of the British army during the late war with Russia.
 Attribution: Wellcome Collection, 4.0 International (CC BY 4.0)

-Also south of the Thames, in Peckham, the Pioneer Health Centre was the home of the Peckham Experiment from 1926 to 1950.
-A purpose-built centre in which doctors observed families socially interacting, the experiment aimed to highlight the role that the environment plays in improving health, challenging the prevailing notion of health as ‘the absence of disease’.
+Also south of the Thames, in Peckham, the Pioneer Health Centre was the home of the Peckham Experiment.
+This ran from 1926 to 1950, and was a purpose-built centre.
+Here, doctors observed families socially interacting.
+The experiment aimed to highlight the role that the environment plays in improving health, challenging the prevailing notion of health as ‘the absence of disease’.

 These initiatives and reforms have had an impact not only on our capital but across the world.
 It’s a legacy we and our partners aim to build on today.

 The health issues that pervaded London during the 17th and 18th centuries prompted philanthropists and benefactors to fund healthcare for those in greatest need.
 They also pioneered changes to the environment to help improve the health of people across the capital.